My standard fee for therapy is $160.

 you have the choice not to work (different from impacts of disability, including mental health);

-affording services would be a tradeoff with a luxury expense (i.e., a vacation, a trip to the spa, a new video game system, a tattoo)
+affording therapy would be a trade-off with a luxury expense (i.e., a vacation, a trip to the spa, a new video game system, a tattoo)

 Consider choosing a lower rate if: